 If you miss a dose of trifluridine and tipiracil, do not take another dose to make up for the missed dose.
 Call your doctor for instructions about what to do for a missed dose.

-What side effects can Trifluridine and Tipiracil cause?
+What are the side effects of Trifluridine and Tipiracil?

 Trifluridine and tipiracil may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.